RecList/evalRS-CIKM-2022/README.md

 A valid submission script can be obtained by copying into your repository `submission.py`, and modify `my_runner.py` and the related model to use your logic instead of the default one.
 In theory, no change should be necessary to `submission.py`.
 Your submission is required to build an instance of the class `EvalRSRunner`, providing an implementation for the `train_model.py` method.

-In the `evaluation` folder, we included a lenghtier explanation of the evaluation code involved in this challenge; in the `notebooks` folder, we include a step-by-step, heavily commented guide on how to build a submission, including sample data points and an example of using a derived RecList for evaluation; in the `baselines` folder, you will find more complex models than the simple random one, as an inspiration.
-Remember: this competition as about models as much as about _data_ and _testing_ - take our initial work just as an inspiration!
+In the `evaluation` folder, we included a lenghtier explanation of the evaluation methodology involved in this challenge; in the `notebooks` folder, we include a step-by-step, heavily commented guide on how to build a submission, including sample data points and an example of using a derived RecList for evaluation; in the `baselines` folder, you will find more complex models than the simple random one, as an inspiration.
+Remember: this competition is about models as much as about _data_ and _testing_ - take our initial work just as an inspiration!

-Please refer to provided examples for in-depth explanations, and don't forget to reach out on Slack if you have any doubt.
+Please refer to the provided examples for in-depth explanations, and don't forget to reach out on Slack if you have any doubt.

 ## How easy it is to join?

 Very easy!
-If you already have a recommendation model you just need to wrap this in a way that is consistent with our own API.
+If you already have a recommendation model you just need to wrap training and prediction in objects consistent with our API.

 ### Training